canonical/trino-k8s-operator/CONTRIBUTING.md

 # check relation has been created and is active:
 juju status --relations
 ```
-Note: currently only Google Oauth authentication is supported.
+Note: currently only Google Oauth authentication and password authentication are supported.
 For information on how to set this up on Google see [here](https://developers.google.com/identity/protocols/oauth2).

 ## Cleanup